sanderv/POLDEV/_labs/Lab. 1. Web Components/_docs/Lab. Web Components.md

   </template>
 ```

-Change the code in the constructor to use the template upon constructing the element.
+Change the code in the connectedCallback to use the template upon constructing the element.
 The following code demonstrates the loading and insertion of the template:

 ```js
 var temp = document.querySelector("#template").content;